Hyundai Kona Hybrid SUV review

 Hyundai has quietly dropped the diesel version from the Kona range, so fuel conscious buyers will be particularly interested in the Kona Hybrid.
 That's thanks to an economy figure of up to 56.5mpg, placing it a few rungs above the standard petrol models.
 It's not quite as clean as the Hyundai Kona Electric, of course, but that car is also quite a bit more expensive and has been tricky to get hold of due to long waiting lists.

 On our test drive, we managed to match the 56mpg figure on a variety of motorway and country roads, so urban driving with more electric-only running could produce even better numbers.
 At slow speeds, the 1.56kWh battery pack and electric motor can power the Kona for short distances of up to a mile or two.
-VED will cost £140 per year, which is £10 less than for petrol and diesel models, and insurance groups 11 to 13 out of 50 should also make the Kona Hybrid cheap to cover for most drivers.
+VED will cost the discounted rate which is less petrol and diesel models, and insurance groups 8 to 9 out of 50 should also make the Kona Hybrid cheap to cover for most drivers.
 Meanwhile, a five-year/unlimited-mileage warranty should ensure there aren't any unexpected repair bills.

 Engines, drive & performance